pablinme/pablinme.github.io/index.md

 ## About Me:
 - 👨🏻‍💻 Working on personal projects
 - 💫 Enjoy playing with Swift and C#
-- 🏠 Currently living in Tomsk, Russia (Siberia)
+- 🏠 Currently living in Quito, Ecuador
-- I love to read 📚 listen to music\podcasts 🎧 and drink coffee ☕️.
+- I love to read 📚 listen to music\podcasts 🎧 and drink coffee ☕️

 ****